-Below is a list of The Horizontal Guidance documents, published jointly by the Environment Agency (EA), the Scottish Environment Protection Agency (SEPA) and NIEA (previously Environment and Heritage Service), which provide useful references when putting together a Pollution Prevention and Control (PPC) application for a Part A Permit.
+Below is a list of The Horizontal Guidance documents, published jointly by the Environment Agency (EA), the Scottish Environment Protection Agency (SEPA) and Northern Ireland Environment Agency (NIEA) (previously Environment and Heritage Service), which provide useful references when putting together a Pollution Prevention and Control (PPC) application for a Part A Permit.

 - H1 BAT Assessment

 - H5 Site report Guidance and Template for New Applicants

 - H3 Noise Part 1

 - Report template for a subjective noise assessment in PPC applications

 BS 4142: 2014 methods for rating and assessing industrial and commercial sound

 NIEA require all submissions referring to BS 4142 to follow the 2014 standard.
 Part A installations with a history of noise complaint should note that any new assessments should be carried out in accordance with the 2014 standard, as it may significantly alter the impact (as compared to the BS 4142:1997 method).

 Part A sectoral guidance can be found on the Environment Agency website (link below).
 This guidance refers to the Environmental Permitting Regulations (EPR) rather than the Pollution Prevention and Control Regulations, however NIEA endorses the technical content for part A installations in Northern Ireland’